LabMobi/react-native-project-creator/README.md

 ## Change bundle identifier manually

-Based on the react-native version you are using there are bunch of files that have to be changed on both platforms (android and ios)
+Based on the React Native version you are using there are bunch of files that have to be changed on both platforms (Android and iOS)

 List of files to edit:

-IOS
+iOS

 [application_build_scheem].plist (this is a dict/xml file that contains keys that are used by default if no changes added to project (react-native-cli init type of project)

-ANDROID
+Android

 1. strings.xml (change app_name key value)
 2. manifest.xml (change package attribute)